Acral Mutilation Syndrome (AMS) in dogs

 Physical barriers

-Physical barriers can prevent the dog from injuring himself further.
+Physical barriers can prevent the dog from injuring itself further.
 These measures include:

-• Protective collar: A protective collar (also known as a “funnel” or “Elizabethan collar”) can prevent the dog from reaching, licking or biting its paws and toes.
+• Protective collar: A protective collar (also known as a "cone" or "Elizabethan collar") can prevent the dog from reaching its paws and toes and licking or biting them.

-• Paw shoes: Special paw shoes can protect the paws from further injury and promote healing.
+• Paw shoes: Special paw shoes can protect the paws from further injuries and promote healing.

 Dietary changes and nutritional supplements